Europa 2000 Secondary School

 The 7 Habits of Highly Effective People (Franklin Covey)

-The system of seven habits of highly effective people will be launched at our school from 2018-2019 school year.
-This system offers our students an opportunity how to explore themselves, impact on others and communicate effectively.
+The system of Seven Habits of Highly Effective People was launched at our school in the 2018-2019 school year.
+This system offers our students an opportunity to learn how to explore themselves, their impact on others, and how to communicate effectively.
 This methodology helps our students to move from dependence to independence with the following seven habits:

 Active student life – operation and priority support given to the Students’ Government and Student Assemblies (DÖK)

 Being active and taking part in school life is popular among our students.
-Collaborating is done by the student council with the help of a patronizing teacher and with the control of the president of the student council.
-Besides the advocacy of the students and the protection of student rights the representatives elected from each classes (who are usually outstanding ones) take an active role in organizing the school programmes.
-Our school is eager to involve its active students into different tasks, supports and rewards their work, which is of paramount importance in organizing social life.
-Our major school programmes which can be connected to the activities of the student council are Fresher’s Day, Open Days, school fairs, CSE-HO Day, sports day, Europe Day, fancy dress ball, etc.
+Collaboration within the student council is possible with the guidance of a teacher advisor and with the leadership of the president of the student council.
+Besides advocacy on behalf of the students and the protection of student rights, the representatives, which are usually outstanding students, elected from each class take an active role in organizing school programmes.
+Our school is eager to involve its active students in different tasks and to support and reward their work, which is of paramount importance in organizing social life.
+Our major school programmes in which the student council are involved in planning are Fresher’s Day, Open Days, school fairs, CSE-HO Day, Sports Day, Europe Day, the Senior Prom, etc.

 Nurturing talent

-Mathematics, History, foreign languages, competence-building subjects, the majority of media subjects and the special subjects of the section are taught in groups corresponding to the abilities of the students.
+Mathematics, History, foreign languages, competence-building subjects, most media subjects, and the specialized classes within the media faculty are taught in groups corresponding to the abilities of the students.
 Our interested students are given the opportunity to participate in projects matching their interests.
 In 2015 we were granted the title ’Excellent Talent Point’.
-We implement 3-4 talent nurturing and development tenders a year in various talent areas.
-To prepare for the school leaving exam, competitions and further studies, our talented students are assisted by talent nurturing and developing teachers, a psychologist and our colleagues.
+We implement 3-4 talent nurturing and development projects in different areas.
+To prepare for the school-leaving exam, competitions, and further studies our talented students are assisted by teachers who nurture talent and develop individual ability, a psychologist and other members of staff.

-We have study groups which can be related to the project: Holocaust studies – I Witness programme, Bullying & Media Comenius project, Role models Comenius project, the Ambassador school of the European Parliament programme.
+We are part of projects that relate to different areas of study.
+These include the following projects: Holocaust studies – I Witness programme, Bullying & Media Comenius project, Role models Comenius project, and the Ambassador school of the European Parliament programme.

 Digital school – alternative school programme

 Our school is committed to digital education, we would like to be pioneers in this area in our country.
-Thanks to this effort the school aims at shaping an alternative pedagogical program, which can be fitted in our application.
+In light of this goal, we aim to shape an alternative pedagogical program.
 We plan to put unique and innovative ideas into practice and we wish to make it adaptable at European level.

-Our school always has been open to innovations, and enthusiastic about being involved in various projects in order promote the willingness to understanding and communication between different nations.
-Besides, the interested students are provided with a wide range of diverse and various extra-curricular and class programs.
+Our school has always been open to innovations, and enthusiastic about being involved in various projects in order to promote the willingness to foster understanding and communication between different nations.
+Moreover, interested students are provided with a wide range of diverse and various extra-curricular and class programs.
 Our institution is committed to modern digital education.
 Our goal is to radically transform the educational process to meet the challenges of the 21st century.
 Thanks to our two years of preparatory work, our institution has been one of the Microsoft Showcase School practice schools since September 2020.